caratos/WikiSearch/README.md

 # WikiSearch

 This project searches words in wikipedia by using models extracted from a minimization of automata.
-It searchs for the first appeareance of a specific term.
+It searchs for the first appeareance of a specific term in **O(m)** time.
+The preprocessing works in linear time because of the minimization of automata algorithm.

 The algorithm for minimization is the presented in  "Incremental Construction of Minimal Acyclic Finite-State Automata".
 Computational Linguistics Vol.26, Num.
 1, 2000. and kazennikov's implementation is here: https://github.com/kzn/fsa